 What Are the Grade Boundaries for IB Chemistry IA?

 From what I’ve seen, knowing the grade boundaries for the IB Chemistry IA is essential for making attainable goals.
 There are several parts to the IB Chemistry IA grading criteria, and each part counts toward your total score.
-You should know what you must do to get a good grade at each grade level.
+You should know how to get a good grade at each level.

 If you take the IA, you will usually get 24 points.
 Your final grade is based on your total score.
 Here’s a rough guide to the grade boundaries: